The Convention on the Rights of the Child

 (i) Integration of child caregiving and protection measures into mainstream systems of social policy;

-reduction strategies, including financial and social support to
+(iii) Poverty reduction strategies, including financial and social support to families at risk;

 (vi) “child-friendly cities” planning;

 (vii) Reduced demand for and access to alcohol, illegal drugs and weapons;